suriyanS/json-parser/README.md

 This approach ensures that the JSON parsing is robust, covering various scenarios and enhancing the reliability of the application.

-## Notes
-- The application is developed without using external libraries for JSON parsing.
-- It is designed to handle incomplete JSON strings based on the specified format.
-- Feel free to explore and contribute to enhance the capabilities of this JSON parser!

 ## Future Enhancement

 ### Improved Handling of Incomplete JSON